9 Natural Gout Remedies for Gout Relief and Prevention

-Some simple dietary and lifestyle adjustments, along with specific supplements, herbs and other easily-available natural remedies, can eliminate the excruciating symptoms of your existing gout attack and prevent further gout attacks down the line.
+Some simple dietary and lifestyle adjustments, along with specific supplements, gout herbal treatment and other easily-available natural home remedies for gout, can eliminate the excruciating symptoms of your existing attack and prevent further flare-ups down the line.

 1. Fluids / Water

-This is the most important natural home remedy because keeping the body properly hydrated helps your kidneys to flush-out excess uric acid more easily.
+This is perhaps the most important and best natural gout remedy because keeping the body properly hydrated helps your kidneys to flush-out excess uric acid more easily.
 The American Dietetic Association recommends 2 to 4 liters of fluid per day, with at least half of that amount being water.
 But avoid alcohol because it dehydrates the body and is a well known trigger for gout.

 2. Vitamin C

-Studies around this particular home remedy have shown that vitamin C can increase urinary excretion of uric acid and so lower uric acid levels.
+Studies around this particular gout home remedy have shown that vitamin C can increase urinary excretion of uric acid and so lower uric acid levels.
 So eat lots of vegetables and fruits, especially oranges, mandarins, etc. You can also get it in supplement form of course.

 However, suddenly taking large amounts of vitamin C can actually trigger a gout attack due to abrupt changes in uric acid levels.
 So talk to your doctor about the correct vitamin C levels for your particular case before implementing this natural remedy.